hsinyuan-huang/predicting-quantum-properties/README.md

 ### Quick Start

 The following is for using a command line interface to run the C++ implementation.
+The most important code in this repo is the creation of measurement schemes, see `data_acquisition_shadow.cpp` or `data_acquisition_shadow.py`.

 ```shell
 # Compile the codes